Broken Arrow, Oklahoma: History

 The city's name comes from an old Creek community in Alabama.
 Members of that community were expelled from Alabama by the United States government, along the Trail of Tears in the 1830s.
 The Creek founded a new community in the Indian Territory and named it after their old settlement in Alabama.
 The town's name in the Muscogee language was Rekackv (/mus/), meaning "broken arrow".
 The new Creek settlement was located several miles south of present-day downtown Broken Arrow.

 The community of Elam, located in present-day Broken Arrow near 145th East Avenue and 111th Street, began around 1901.
 It consisted of a cluster of stores, a cotton gin, and a few homes.

 In 1902 the Missouri–Kansas–Texas Railroad planned a railroad through the area and was granted town site privileges along the route.
 They sold three of the as-yet-unnamed sites to the Arkansas Valley Town Site Company.
 William S. Fears, secretary of that company, was allowed to choose and name one of the locations.
-He selected a site about 18 mi southeast of Tulsa and about five miles north of the thlee-Kawtch-kuh settlement and named the new townsite Broken Arrow, after the Indian community.
+He selected a site about 18 mi southeast of Tulsa and about 5 mi north of the thlee-Kawtch-kuh settlement and named the new townsite Broken Arrow, after the Indian community.
 The MKT railroad, which was completed in 1903, ran through the middle of the city.
-It still exists today and is now owned by Union Pacific which currently uses it for freight.
+It still exists today and is now owned by Union Pacific, which currently uses it for freight.

 For the first decades of Broken Arrow's history, the town's economy was based mainly on agriculture.
 The coal industry also played an important role, with several strip coal mines located near the city in the early 20th century.
 The city's newspaper, the Broken Arrow Ledger, started within a couple of years of the city's founding.
 Broken Arrow's first school was built in 1904.
 The city did not grow much during the first half of the 1900s.
 During this time Broken Arrow's main commercial center was along Main Street.
 Most of the city's churches were also located on or near Main Street as well.
-A 1907 government census listed Broken Arrow's population at 1,383.
+A 1907 government census listed Broken Arrow's population as 1,383.